Shoulder Injury

 A construction worker helping their female colleague with her injured shoulder.

-Shoulder injuries can be disruptive and painful.
-Workers who perform a lot of repetitive motions or do a lot of heavy lifting are at risk of a workplace shoulder injury.
-It’s not unusual for an employee with a debilitating shoulder injury to need months, years, or even longer to fully recover.
-And usually during this time, there are medical bills to pay and household needs and expenses to take care of.
+Workers who perform a lot of repetitive motions or do a lot of heavy lifting are at risk of a disruptive, painful, and potentially debilitating workplace shoulder injury.
+It’s not unusual for an employee with a shoulder injury to need months, years, or even longer to fully recover.
+Usually, during this time, there are medical bills to pay and household needs and expenses to take care of.

-Here is where workers’ compensation can come into play.
-Employers are generally required to purchase workers’ compensation insurance if they have a minimum number of employees as determined by each state.
+Here is where North Carolina workers’ compensation can come into play.
+Employers are generally required to purchase workers’ compensation insurance if they have a minimum number of employees.
 This insurance provides qualifying employees benefits for medical treatment of work-related injuries and cash payments that partially replace lost wages.

 Unfortunately, on-the-job shoulder injuries are common.
-The U.S. Bureau of Labor Statistics found that shoulder injuries accounted for 8% of all injuries and illnesses involving days away from work.
-And these injuries caused employees to miss a median of 27 days away from work during 2018 – more than injuries to any other body part.
+The U.S. Bureau of Labor Statistics found that shoulder injuries caused employees to miss a median of 30 days away from work in 2021-2022 – three times the median of 10 days.

-What Workers’ Comp Benefits Can I Get for Shoulder Injuries?
+What North Carolina Workers’ Comp Benefits Can I Get for Shoulder Injuries?

 If you injured your shoulder at work, you may be entitled to workers’ compensation benefits for the following expenses related to your work injury: